Luke-ebbis/Luke-ebbis.github.io/_pages/about.md

 WUR.
 At the master, I always enjoyed the collaborative and interdisciplinary aspects of bioinformatics.

+Recently I have finished my internship project on the prediction of protein complexes under supervision of [Dirk Walther](https://www.mpimp-golm.mpg.de/9657/Dirk_Walther) at the Max Planck Institute for Plant Physology.

-Recently I finished my [Msc thesis](/portfolio/master-thesis-aspar) on finding a method to produce FAIR data from data collected from laboratory analysts in the Genetics department in Wageningen.
-I presented my work at a [small conference](https://luke-ebbis.github.io/talks/2023-11-03-aspar-kr).
+I did my [Msc thesis](/portfolio/master-thesis-aspar) on finding a method to produce FAIR data from data collected from laboratory analysts in the Genetics department in Wageningen.
+I presented this work at a [small conference](https://luke-ebbis.github.io/talks/2023-11-03-aspar-kr).
 Currently I am writing an NWO-M1 grant to extend my work in the data sharing space.